Bad Credit Mortgages – Best Bad Credit Lenders for 2022

 Bad Credit Mortgages – Bad Credit Mortgage Lenders

-Updated January 1, 2022 – Bad credit mortgages are available in all 50 states with credit scores as low as 500 and with a down payment as little as 3.5-10%
+Updated October 23, 2024 – Bad credit mortgages are available with credit scores starting at 500 and with a down payment as low as 3.5%.

-There are a lot of reasons why you may have poor credit but what is most important now is how we can help you to get a bad credit home loan by finding the best bad credit mortgage lenders in your area by completing the request quote page.
+There are a lot of reasons why you may have poor credit but what is most important now is how we can help you to get a bad credit mortgage by understanding your scenario, and finding the best bad credit mortgage lenders to help.

-- Have low credit scores and cannot qualify for a mortgage with other lenders?
+• You have low credit scores and cannot qualify for a mortgage with other lenders.

-- Have late payments on your existing mortgage?
+• You have late payments on your existing or prior mortgage.

-- Want to consolidate your bills into one low monthly payment?
+• You want to consolidate your bills into one low monthly payment.

-- Need relief from the harassing calls of creditors?
+• You need relief from the harassing calls of creditors.

-If you answered “yes” to any of these questions or if your credit score is less than 620 or even as low as 500, then you may still qualify for a mortgage.
+If the answer is “yes” to any of these scenarios or if your credit score is less than 620 or even as low as 500, then you may still qualify for a mortgage.

 Please take a moment to complete the contact form and a professional loan officer will provide you with a free personal consultation to see what makes the most sense for you.